TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/UseTheUpgradeWizard/Index.rst

 Take a look at the different wizards provided.
 You should go them through one by one.

-You must start by with :guilabel:`Create missing tables and fields` if it's displayed, which adds new tables and columns to the database.
+You must start with :guilabel:`Create missing tables and fields` if it's displayed, which adds new tables and columns to the database.

 Click :guilabel:`Execute`.
 Now all :file:`ext_tables.sql` files from core and extensions